dokku/blog/docs/2025/pro-release-1.3.0.md

 ## Major Changes

-### Requires Dokku 0.35.15Z+
+### Requires Dokku 0.35.15+

 !!! warning
     Dokku Pro 1.2+ will refuse to start if the minimum Dokku version is not installed.

 The minimum Dokku version increase was made to support new functionality in Dokku Pro.
-The previous 1.2.0 version required at least 0.27.8, which was released in July of 2022.
+The previous 1.2.0 version required at least 0.27.8, which was last released in July of 2022, and there have been a significant number of improvements to Dokku since then.
 Users are encouraged to upgrade to the latest version of Dokku prior to upgrading Dokku Pro.

 To update, run: